solllve/transaction-table-practice/README.md

 (BTC, ETH, Custodial/Fiat) in a single list with descending chronological order.

 ## How to Generate App
+run `npm i` in /client
-run `npm start` from root, which will serve both the server and the client.
+run `npm serve` from root, which will serve both the server and the client.

 ## What is inside
 - Nextjs